Kirthik1824/Basic-Frontend-Projects/README.md

-This is a basic weight converter project to learn the basics of DOM.
-I am using bootstrap CSS, and the DOM code is included in the index file itself.
-Project is inspired from the youtube channel - Traversy Media.
+This is a repository containing basic frontend projects, that i used to learn frontend development.
+They mostly follow Traversy Media's channel on Youtube.